-6.1 As a consumer you have certain legal rights with respect to the purchase of the Services.
-For details of your legal rights and guidance on exercising them it is recommended that you contact your local Citizens Advice Bureau or Office of Fair Trading/Trading Standards Office.
-Under the CRA 2015 and Commercial Contracts (Information Cancellation and Additional Charges) Regulations 2013
+6.1 As a consumer you have certain legal rights with respect to the purchase of the Services under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 and the Consumer Rights Act 2015.
+For details of your legal rights and guidance on exercising them it is recommended that you contact your local Citizens Advice Bureau or Trading Standards Office

 7. COURSE PLACES AND DEPOSIT